SENG330/course/README.md

 ### Project
 35% of final mark.

-Students will be assigned to teams of 4-5 and take a software system from initial requirements to working prototype.
+Students will be assigned to teams and take a software system from initial requirements to working prototype.
 Due dates in calendar below.

 ##### Project Milestones

 Details on specific project milestones will be released throughout the course.
-The project takes the form of a software application built from requirements, design, and implementation.
+The project takes the form of a software application going through cycles of requirements, design, and implementation.

 ### Midterm
 Oct 17, 15% of final grade.